-- Have a full weekend pass.
-(Domestic, International, Newcomer Pass, etc. are all eligible) - Register for each competition before registration closes.
+- · Have a full weekend pass. - Register for each competition before registration closes.
 (Registration closing times will be listed on the final schedule.) - Pay any required entry fees. - Meet all other specific entry requirements outlined in these rules for specific competitions